therealozp/class-notes/economics of business strategy/horizontal boundaries of a firm.md

 you are not exiting the industry despite losing money in the short run, because later on, you can adjust to the correct amount of capital and produce at a profit. always look at the long-run cost structure before making a strategic decision.

-the minimum efficient scale (MES) is the smallest amount of production we can go at to take advantage of all scale economies are reached. to compete in the long run, a firm needs to have **equal (or smaller) LRATC** as their competitors. this does **not** necessarily mean that the firm needs to produce as much as their competitors, they just need to reach the MES.
+the minimum efficient scale (MES) is the smallest amount of production we can go at to take advantage of all scale economies. to compete in the long run, a firm needs to have **equal (or smaller) LRATC** as their competitors. this does **not** necessarily mean that the firm needs to produce as much as their competitors, they just need to reach the MES.

 the MES is not necessarily the profit-maximizing point of production. "maximizing" means finding the intersection with the marginal point. it is just a **threshold to reach if you want to survive the long run** without a cost disadvantage.
 #### how does this happen?
+economies of scale generally happen due to three main reasons:
+- **most common**: the spreading of the indivisible, fixed costs over the increasing amount of output.
-- technical process of production. so if a product requires a lot of capital to produce, it generally gets more efficient.
+- capital-intensive (when the process relies more heavily on machinery instead of labor or materials) process. so if a product requires a lot of capital to produce, it generally gets more efficient, because indivisible costs are more likely to get spread out.
 - meshing of equipment, so that the capacity of machines are not wasted.
 	- a newspaper agency has a printing press of capacity 5k/day, and a folding machine of 3k a day.
 	- if the agency only produces 5k a day, you would need 2 folding machines - and have a leftover capacity of 1k.
 	- if it produces 30k, 6 PPs and 10 folding machines mesh perfectly.
 - justifying the use of more expensive technology for production
+## conglomerate mergers
+suppose that Google extends itself to producing autonomous vehicles. even though this does not necessarily benefit from the economies of scale, there are certain financial reasons why a big conglomerate wants to extend out to a new product/service.
 ## learning economies of scale
 LAC curve just shifts down as the cumulative Q rises. strategic rivalry might push managers to go rapidly along the learning curve to not compete at a cost disadvantage.